The capital city of Costa Rica is located on a plateau at 1200 m elevation, surrounded by mountains and valleys.

-Once a tourist decides to visit a certain city, the main question is the safety standards of travellers there.
+Once a tourist decides to visit a certain city, the main question is the safety standards of travelers there.
 In comparison to other cities in Costa Rica, San Jose has a higher rate of crime.

 As long as you bear in mind the economic situation and machismo in San Jose, and practice common sense, you will remain safe while in the city.

-- Visas - The necessity for a visa to Costa Rica depends on your nationality and the best way to inform yourself is to visit sites that will explain everything in relation to documentation that is obligatory.
+- Visas - The necessity for a visa to Costa Rica depends on your nationality and the best way to inform yourself is to visit sites that will explain everything in relation to the documentation that is obligatory.

-- Currency - The colon is the official currency in Costa Rica and you need to exchange your money in the exchange offices, unless you have U.S. dollars which are accepted.
+- Currency - The colon is the official currency in Costa Rica and you need to exchange your money in the exchange offices unless you have U.S. dollars which are accepted.
 You can also use your credit cards in major cities.

 - Weather - Costa Rica has a tropical climate and only two seasons: summer, which lasts from December to April and the rainy season from May to November.
 There are regions where it constantly rains.
 Due to the elevation of San Jose, it can be a bit chilly at night.